Nutopia (production company): History

+Nutopia’s upcoming projects include a 20 hour World War II documentary series, fronted by Tom Hanks, in partnership with A+E Factual Studios for The History Channel.
+The 20-part series will chart the war’s global scope and impact from major battles and pivotal turning points to social and political upheaval [39].
+The series will use rare archives and expert narration to provide a comprehensive historical account.
+A&E Networks will distribute the series internationally.

 In 2015, the TV show announced the co-produced documentary, Australia: The Story of Us.
 It was a regionalized version of the American television documentary series, which studied the history of the country.
 This included people, places and events that have shaped the country over the last 40,000 years.
 Towards the end of the year, the Smithsonian Channel aired My Million Dollar Invention.
 NY Daily News referred to the series as an "ambitious 8 part series," which studies a number of historical inventions.
 The third installment of the decade-based documentaries was televised in 2015, The 2000s: A New Reality.
 Nutopia also announced the creation of the documentary, Finding Jesus.
 It studied new insights into the historical facts surrounding him and using new scientific techniques to study his life.
 Also in 2015, Nutopia produced the Emmy Award-winning How We Got to Now with Steven Johnson, which also had a companion book of the same title and website How We Get To Next.
 The show won an Emmy for Outstanding Motion Design in 2015.